Kakamega Forest: Biodiversity

+Amphibians and reptiles are also found in Kakamega Forest.

 Insects are abundant and some are quite spectacular, such as Goliath beetles, pink and green flower mantis, and numerous colorful butterflies (489 species).
 Particularly well represented groups are ants (Formicidae), Lepidopterans, Orthopterans, and beetles.
 Gastropods, millipedes and spiders are also common.

-Amphibians and reptiles are also found in kakamega forest.

 The flora and fauna of Kakamega Forest has not been extensively studied.

-Environmental issues
+Conservation

+Kakamega Forest Reserve was designated in 1933.
+It currently has an area of 178.38 km2.
+In 1967 the Isecheno and Yala or Lirhanda nature reserves were established within the forest reserve.
+Kakamega National Reserve was designated in 1985, composed of the northern portion of the Kakamega Forest Reserve and the Kisere Forest Reserve to the north.
+It has an area of 44.7 km2.

 Many local inhabitants rely on the forest to supply important resources, such as firewood, building poles and traditional medicines.
 Cattle grazing occurs in some of the glades.
 The region is said to be one of the most densely populated rural areas in the world, and pressure on the forest resources is considerable.
 The German funded project BIOTA East worked in the forest from 2001 until 2010, creating forest inventories for many life forms and aiming to find strategies for a sustainable use of the forest.

 Tourism

 The Southern part of Kakamega forest, Isecheno Forest station run by the Kenya Forest Service is the most accessible in Tourism.
 There is the well known Mama Mtere tree, a historic tree and the most photographed tree in Kakamega forest, there are also strangler fig trees.

 There are hiking trails in the forest that allow for forest walking, camping, hiking, primate watching, bird and butterfly watching, game watching and village walks.
 The Kakamega Rainforest Tour Guides (KRFTG) can arrange tours to visit the weeping stone (Crying stone) at Ilesi, located along the Kakamega-Kisumu road, or Kisere Forest to see the De-brazes monkey in the north of Kakamega.
 Also bird watching, morning 6:30 am – 8:30 am is fantastic walk or evening 4:30 pm – 6:30 pm.

 Forest tours have attracted prominent personalities including outgoing US Ambassador to Kenya Robert Godec who paid a visit in April 2018 and marveled at its beauty.